They are bony projections that develop at the edges of bones, usually where two bones meet.

 A resection of osteophytes is a procedure that removes bone spurs or enlarged ligaments that compress the nerves.

-As bone spurs often occur due to the natural aging process, one of the first steps in prevention is changes in lifestyle.
+As bone spurs often occur due to the natural aging process, lifestyle changes are one of the first steps in prevention.

 Some ways to prevent bone spurs include:

 - Do regular exercises.

 - Eat a healthy diet rich in vitamins and calcium.